valancej/documentation/_pro/builds-and-configuration/docker-volumes.md

 [We have a downloadable example of this set up here.](https://github.com/codeship/codeship-tool-examples/tree/master/07.volumes)

-## Configuration #2: Passing Data Between Steps
+### Configuration #2: Passing Data Between Steps

-The second setup solves the problem of persisting data *between* steps in your CI/CD process.
-Since every step runs on a separate set of containers, date produced in one step is not usually available to a later step - but by mounting a volume on the host (rather than in your container) you can persist data throughout your entire build.
+In this configuration, you can persist data *between* steps in your CI/CD process by mounting a host volume.
+Since every step runs on a separate set of containers mounting a volume on the host is the only way to share data and artifacts across steps.

- To mount a volume on the host, open your `codeship-services.yml` file and map a host directory to your container directory:
+ To mount a volume on the host, open your `codeship-services.yml` file and map a host directory to your container directory.

+ **Note** that in this case, `volumes` takes two path arguments.
+The first path argument refers to a directory on the host, cloned from your repository.
+Because of this, the host directory must be a part of your Git repository.
+The second directory path is an alias for the host directory that will be parsed _inside_ your containers at runtime.

 ```yaml
 data: